Sergey Ustiugov

 Sergey Aleksandrovich Ustiugov (Сергей Александрович Устюгов; born 8 April 1992) is a Russian cross-country skier, Olympic champion, world champion and Tour de Ski winner.

 Career

 Early career

 In 2001, Sergey Ustiugov started practicing cross-country skiing in the biathlon section of the sports school of Mezhdurechensky.
 His head coach was Ivan Gennadievich Vragin.

 Ten years later he won gold in sprint at the World Youth Cross-Country Skiing Championships in Otepää, Estonia.
-A year later he became four-times champion of the Youth Championships in Erzurum, Turkey, in sprint, 10 km race, skiatlon and relay.
+A year later he became four-times champion of the Youth Championships in Erzurum, Turkey, in sprint, 10 km race, skiathlon and relay.
 In 2013, he participated at the Junior Championships in Liberec, Czech Republic in the Under-23 classification, winning two gold medals in 15 km free style and 30 km skiatlon.
 At the 2014 Junior Championships in Val di Fiemme he won gold in individual sprint.

 2011–15: World Cup debut and new coaching staff

 Ustiugov debuted on 6 February 2011 at the World Cup in the relay event.

 At the FIS Nordic World Ski Championships 2013 in Vale di Flemme, Ustiugov and his relay team claimed the bronze medal.
 However, in the individual 15 km freestyle race, he finished 47th.
 In the same year, he reached a podium place for the first time in Davos on 15 December, finishing third in the freestyle sprint.
 The following month he won a stage in the Czech Nové Město in the freestyle sprint.
 He debuted at the 2014 Winter Olympics in sprint, where he finished fifth after falling near the final passage.
 In May 2014, Ustiugov switched his coach Oleg Perevozchikov in favor of the Swiss-German duo Reto Burgermeister/Isabel Knaute.